Survey Workflows Overview

 Example: A workflow can trigger follow-up actions when a customer submits a negative survey response.
 If a customer rates their support experience poorly, the workflow can automatically create a support case, assign it to an agent, and send a follow-up email offering additional assistance.
 This ensures prompt and efficient issue resolution without the need for manual intervention.

 Salesforce Integration for Post-Service Feedback: Automated workflows simplify the post-service survey process.
 A survey is automatically sent to the customer when a case is closed in Salesforce.
-Once the customer completes the survey, their responses are added to the case in Salesforce, and the case status is updated to Survey Complete.
+Once the customer completes the survey, their responses are added to the case in Salesforce, and the case status is updated to survey complete.
 This automation makes the feedback process seamless and efficient.

 Example: If a customer gives positive feedback, they automatically receive an incentive, like a coupon, to encourage further action.
 If the feedback is negative, a case is created, prompting a follow-up from the team to address any issues.
 This automation ensures efficient handling of customer responses, improving engagement and resolution.